-My daughter will be 3 in March and right now she wakes up every night between midnight and 4am screaming as loud as she can.
+My daughter will be 3 years old in March and right now she wakes up every night between midnight and 4am screaming as loud as she can.

 A few nights when I go get her, she screams that she wants to watch the Doodlebops.
 Other nights she screams she wants to go outside and play.
 She screams non-stop for a good hour and NOTHING will calm her down.

 What can I do?

 She has been on a strict routine since she came home from the hospital, so nothing has changed about her daily lifestyle.
 She goes to bed every night between 8 and 9pm and she still takes a 2-3hr nap every afternoon.